jjuuleeaa/CS-Summer-Research-Programs/README.md

 | Princeton Summer Research               | [Princeton Research](https://undergraduateresearch.princeton.edu/programs/summer-programs) |
 | ... and many more!                      | -    |

-You can check out **even more programs** [here](#additional-resources).
+Feel free to explore **even more programs** [here](#additional-resources).

 ---

 ## 🌐 International Research Programs

-Why not take your research journey global?
-Here are a few amazing international programs where you can work alongside researchers from all over the world.
-It’s a fantastic way to gain fresh perspectives and make your PhD application even stronger.
+I also found some great international programs that offer a global perspective on research.
+Participating in one of these could really help broaden your academic experience and make your PhD application stand out.

 | Program                                   | Link |
 |-------------------------------------------|------|